 BANDHAVGARH This relatively small park and former hunting preserve of the Maharajas has the highest density of Royal Bengal tigers in the world as well as a host of other species.
 Explore the park during morning and afternoon game drives, traversing great rocky hills, deciduous forests, marshes and meadows on the lookout for wildlife.

-KHAJURAHO Explore Khajuraho’s UNESCO-listed temples which date back to 950 AD and rank amongst the most important archaeological sites in India.
+KHAJURAHO Your time in search of tigers will come to an end as you head to Khajuraho to explore its UNESCO-listed temples which date back to 950 AD and rank amongst the most important archaeological sites in India.

-AGRA During your time in Agra rise early for a visit to the spectacular Taj Mahal, one of the finest monuments in the world, and see the colours of the marble change as the sun rises.
+AGRA Travel to Agra by a combination of road and rail.
+During your time in Agra rise early for a visit to the spectacular Taj Mahal, one of the finest monuments in the world, and see the colours of the marble change as the sun rises.
 You’ll also visit the impressive 16th-Century red stone Agra Fort, home to the fairytale Jahangir Palace.
 Your full day in the city will end as you watch the sun set over the Taj Majal from the opposite bank of the Yamuna River.

-JAIPUR As the capital of Rajasthan, the ‘pink city’ of Jaipur has so much to offer, from its magical forts to tangled bazaars, and you’ll get to uncover its enchanting sights on a full day city tour.
+JAIPUR On your way to Jaipur, stop at Fatehpur Sikri, a deserted city once the ancient capital of the Mughals.
+Continue to the current capital of Rajasthan, the ‘pink city’ of Jaipur, which has so much to offer, from its magical forts to tangled bazaars.
+You’ll get to uncover its enchanting sights on a full day city tour.
 A highlight here is Amber Fort – with views over the city, this 16th Century UNESCO World Heritage site is Jaipur’s star attraction.
 You can also spend an afternoon exploring the City Palace, a complex of exquisite gardens and courtyards, outstanding art and spectacular palaces.
 If you’re passionate about astronomy, a visit to the impressive astronomical observatory, Jantar Mantar, will be a real treat.

-DELHI In India’s bustling metropolitan capital, you’ll divide your time between the contrasting Old and New Delhi quarters.
+DELHI Fly to India’s bustling metropolitan capital, where you’ll divide your time between the contrasting Old and New Delhi quarters.
 In Old Delhi, visit fantastic landmarks including the historic Red Fort, the Chandni Chowk bazaar and the resplendent Jama Masjid, the biggest mosque in India.
 In New Delhi, you’ll drive past the Presidential Palace, India Gate and the Parliament house and visit Qutab Minar and Humayun’s Tomb.

 Tailor your tour

-This is an all-encompassing tour that takes in all of India's icons from its wildlife to its grant monuments.
-To make your journey that little bit more special, we recommend staying in Oberoi Hotels and Resorts’ incredibly luxurious retreats in cities such as Delhi, Jaipur, Agra and Udaipur.
-In Mumbai and the parks of central India, the Taj hotels provide a one-of-a-kind experience, particularly in Banhavgarh and the tented camp in Kanha.
+This is an all-encompassing tour that takes in all of India's icons from its wildlife to its grand monuments.
+To make your journey that little bit more special, we recommend staying in Oberoi Hotels and Resorts’ incredibly luxurious retreats in cities such as Delhi, Jaipur, and Agra.
+Perhaps upgrade to stay at the Taj Lake Palace in Udaipur, a hotel which seems to float in the centre of Lake Pichola.
+In the parks of central India, the Taj hotels provide a one-of-a-kind experience, particularly in Banhavgarh and the tented camp in Kanha.

-If you want to extend your time in India, you could check out one of the Goa's gorgeous beach resorts or Kerala's authentic lakeside retreats such as the Kumarakom Lake Resort or the exquisite Coconut Lagoon.
+This is a very full on itinerary with some long drives as you travel between the national parks.
+So, if you want to extend your time in India, you could check out one of Goa's gorgeous beach resorts or Kerala's authentic lakeside retreats such as the Kumarakom Lake Resort or the exquisite Coconut Lagoon so you can enjoy a few days relaxation before heading home.

 To start creating your own India adventure, contact one of our Personal Travel Experts or pop into one of our stores and enjoy a glass of Champagne as you plan your holiday.